The Adventures of Pinocchio (1996 film)

 The Adventures of Pinocchio is a 1996 fantasy film directed by Steve Barron and based on the original 1883 novel of the same name by Carlo Collodi.
 Barron collaborated with Sherry Mills, Tom Benedek and Barry Berman on the screenplay.
-It was an American, British, French, Czech, and German venture produced by New Line Cinema, The Kushner-Locke Company, Savoy Pictures, Pangaea Holdings and Twin Continental Films.
+It was a German, French, British and American venture produced by The Kushner-Locke Company, Pangaea Holdings and Twin Continental Films.
 It stars Martin Landau and Jonathan Taylor Thomas.
-The film was a critical and commercial failure which led to the sequel, The New Adventures of Pinocchio, being released straight to video.
+The film was a critical and commercial failure.
+A sequel, The New Adventures of Pinocchio, was released straight to video in 1999.

 Plot

 In a forest in the late 18th century, Italian woodcarver Geppetto carves a heart into a pine tree, expressing his secret love for a woman named Leona.
 Years later, Geppetto finds the remains of the tree and carves a marionette out of it, naming him Pinocchio.
-Due to the heart's magic, Pinocchio comes to life, and starts to wander the village.
+Due to the heart's magic, Pinocchio comes to life and starts to wander the village.

 Pinocchio soon meets a pair of thieves, Volpe and Felinet, who work for Lorenzini, a sinister theater director and puppet master.
 Lorenzini tries to purchase Pinocchio, but Geppetto refuses to sell him.
 Pinocchio sneaks out the window and follows a group of local boys to the school.

 Once there, Pinocchio gets into a fight with the naughty Lampwick and when he lies about it, his nose grows longer and the teacher kicks him out of the class.
 Next, Pinocchio ends up causing damage to a local bakery, and Geppetto is arrested as a result.
 Pinocchio flees home, meeting a talking cricket, Pepe, who tells Pinocchio to behave and stay out of trouble to become a real boy.
 The next day, Pinocchio and Geppetto are put on trial at court.
 Lorenzini enters, offering to pay off the debt if Pinocchio is given over to him.
 Geppetto reluctantly agrees.

-Pinocchio becomes the star of Lorenzini's productions, and is given gold coins as payment.
+Pinocchio becomes the star of Lorenzini's productions and is given gold coins as payment.
 Pinocchio rescues several of Geppetto's puppets from being burnt by Lorenzini, unintentionally setting the theater on fire.
 Escaping to the forest, Pinocchio considers moving into the dead tree that he was carved from, until a woodpecker attacks him.
 He then runs to a nearby church, meeting again with Volpe and Felinet, who con him out of his pay of gold coins.